jtutmaher/jtutmaher.github.io/_posts/2019-06-10-introduction-to-basic-statistics.md

 ---

 It's amazing how powerful basic statistics can be in the context of Machine Learning.
 The best data scientists leverage basic statistical methods to implement clever feature engineering and feature selection.
-Despite the AI evangelists insistence, nothing can replace careful data processing and handling.
+Despite the insistence by AI evangelists, nothing can replace careful data processing and handling.

 <!--more-->

 I think that advances in deep learning have given the industry the *perception* that data understanding is obsolete, but this is far from the truth.
-For example, you can't implement good data augmentation for a CNN without understanding useful image representations of your dataset.
+For example, you can't implement good data augmentation for a CNN without understanding useful representations of an image dataset.
 Does a 180 degree rotation introduce error to the network, or is it a valid data augmentation technique?
-Well, this rotation might work well for images of cats, but could fail miserably for images of numbers. **[1]**
+Well, this rotation might work for images of cats, but could fail for images of numbers. **[1]**

 This blog isn't about data augmentation.
-Rather, it's an effort to return to basics and review some of the most common statistical methods.
-Below are summaries and examples of some of the most basic statistical definitions, such as skew, kurtosis, power, and sampling techniques.
-It also leverages some excellent libraries in R, which are always worth reviewing.
+Rather, it's a review some common statistical methods in Machine Learning that I've found useful.
+The sections below summarize these ideas, such as skew, kurtosis, power, and cluster sampling.
+It also leverages a few great libraries in R, which are always worth reviewing.

 ## Normal Distributions